dindinet/kaldi-hugo-cms/site/content/benefits/_index.md

   Today, Thai Yoga Massage is practiced around the world and is known for its many health benefits.
 It only requires the human touch of your practitioner and a willingness to put your trust in their skill and knowledge.
   <br/><br/>

   Thai Yoga Massage is ideal for everyone.
-The treatments are customized for each individual according to their body type, age and specific needs resulting in a therapeutic experience that can benefit the body, the mind and the spirit.
+The treatments are customized for each individual according to their body type, age and particular needs resulting in a therapeutic experience that can benefit the body, the mind and the spirit.

 benefits:
   - heading: Improved flexibility and range of motion